 Note: Reactions at the injection site are less common among children.

 The hepatitis A vaccine has been used for more than 20 years and millions of doses have been administered worldwide.
-According to current scientific evidence, no serious or unexpected problems are associated with the vaccine.
-No link has been found between the vaccine and certain severe diseases or deaths.
+No serious or unexpected problems are associated with the vaccine.

 As for all immunization programs, the Ministère de la Santé et des Services sociaux monitors the side effects of hepatitis A vaccination under the Programme de surveillance passive des effets secondaires possiblement reliés à l’immunisation (ESPRI) [Passive surveillance program for possible vaccine-related side effects].